 When unloading, there is a further risk of injury when steel strapping is cut.
 And in addition, polyester is easier to dispose of, as steel strapping retains its original form.

-If you’re thinking of converting from steel to polyester strapping and have any questions, don’t hesitate to contact Jeff’s team today:
+If you’re thinking of converting from steel to polyester strapping and have any questions, don’t hesitate to contact Mike’s team today:

 T: 262 898 6670